 For 124 episodes and seven seasons, this show from Shondaland brought viewers into the world of crisis management in Washington D.C.
 The show starred Kerry Washington as Olivia Pope -- who became the first African-American lead in a network drama in nearly four decades when she was cast in the show.
 The show is recognized with ushering in a new era of interactive television, thanks to the cast's habit of live-tweeting the show as it aired.

 Also Read: A Long, Chaotic Emmys Season Ends With Voters Finding a Decent Compromise

-, the streaming service entered the scene and became a household name when this massively popular series debuted.
+House of Cards (2013-18)Five years before Netflix dethroned HBO as the most nominated platform for the 2018 Emmys, the streaming service entered the scene and became a household name when this massively popular series debuted.
 The show has earned 33 Emmy nominations for its portrayal of Congressman Frank Underwood (Kevin Spacey) and his wife Claire Underwood (Robin Wright).
-More recently, the show faced a potential death blow when Spacey faced accusations of sexual misconduct in the wake of #MeToo.
-He was fired from the show, and the seventh and final season -- starring Wright -- will be released in late 2018.

 Madam Secretary (2014-present) This political drama from CBS stars Téa Leoni as a former CIA operative and political science professor turned Secretary of State.
 It has earned critical acclaim -- and some pointed questions about whether or not Leoni's Elizabeth McCord is a stand-in for Hillary Clinton.

 Based on Margaret Atwood's best-selling novel, this dystopian drama received immediate acclaim when it aired last year, and became the first series from a streaming service to nab an Emmy for Outstanding Drama.
 The series depicts a futuristic America where a totalitarian society subjects fertile women, called "Handmaids," into child-bearing servitude.
 Some critics have drawn parallels between the show and Donald Trump's America.